unkyulee/dr.love/README.md

 # Usecases

-Dr. Love is a tiny, business card-sized device that packs a big punch.
-It's perfect for sparking curiosity and getting people talking.
-Everyone wants to try it out or at least ask, "What's that?"

-Here's how it works: two people hold the metal parts for about 10-15 seconds while Dr. Love works its magic.
-The results are unpredictable, making for a fun and engaging ice-breaker.
-Explaining how it works can lead to some interesting conversations and keep potential customers intrigued while they wait.

-Dr. Love is definitely an attention-grabber and a great way to break the ice.
-It's not something you'd hand out like a regular business card, but it makes a fantastic gift for those special connections.
+Dr. Love is a charming, business-card-sized device that promises to decode the mysteries of love with just a touch.
+Its compact size and intriguing premise make it an instant conversation starter, leaving everyone curious to give it a try.

+Here's the scoop: two people press their fingers against Dr. Love's metal parts for about 10-15 seconds, eagerly awaiting the verdict.
+Will sparks fly, or will it be a case of "meh"?
+The anticipation builds as they wait to discover if they're both head over heels or not.

+Those 10 seconds of suspense are surprisingly fun, making Dr. Love a decent ice-breaker.
+As the magic unfolds, conversations flow, and connections deepen.
+Plus, explaining the inner workings of Dr. Love adds an extra layer of intrigue, keeping everyone engaged.

+With its charm, Dr. Love effortlessly steals the spotlight, making it a memorable gift for those special connections.
+It's not your typical business card giveaway – it's a delightful surprise that leaves a lasting impression.

 # How does it work?